xilinqie/xilinqie/README.md

 # Hi, I'm @xilinqie

-Artificial Intelligence student with a professional focus on Deep Learning.
+Artificial Intelligence student with a professional focus on Deep Learning, especially in the GNN (financial field).

 I work primarily in Python and C++, and enjoy turning theory into robust implementations.